 Summary Synthesis

-The persevering endurance that marks the “seed that falls on good ground” which enables a pathway through all the testing, trials and shakings of this life unto the very end of the age.
+The persevering endurance that marks the “seed that falls on good ground, which enables a pathway through all the testing, trials and shakings of this life unto the very end of the age.

 Detailed Analysis

-The seed cultivated in the “good” or “beautiful (kalós) ground”
+The seed cultivated in the “good” or “beautiful (kalós) ground” of our heart

-“in a beautiful (kalós) and good (agathós) heart,
+“in a beautiful (kalós) and good (agathós) heart.

 having heard the word, keep it,